espena/dual-button-doorbell/firmware/dual-button-doorbell/sdcard/README.md

 this setting governs how the door bell will be triggered (one time or multiple times, and for how long each time).

+Each button can also contain an _override_ array, with a number of alternate doorbell sounds scheduled for any time of year.
+These settings will override both silent and default mode settings.
+Then you can run "Jingle Bells" at Christmas, ghosts and gore on Halloween and fire crackers on new year's eve.

 ### Wifi setup

 Under the _wifi_ section of the config file, fill in SSID and password for your home network.